NO HIDDEN CHARGES

 If your firm has five or more shareholders, who are the private individuals, and none of them holds more then 25% of shares, you do not need to identify and register a person with the significant control.
 If your shareholders are the corporate bodies, you need to be sure, that their ownership does not belong to one or two private individuals.
 If such corporate shareholders belongs to one or two people, you need to register them as the persons with the significant control.

-It depends on the situation, lets say, that you are a director, and its sole shareholder.
-You might split the organisation ownership with other four additional shareholders, but if they do not have the significant influence or control over a company, you need to be registered as the PSC.
-The company ownership does not automatically refer to the person with the significant control, the significant influence or control over a firm is the second important part of the legislation.
+It depends on the situation, let’s say, that you are a director, and its sole shareholder.
+You might split the organisation ownership with other four additional shareholders, but if they do not have the significant influence or control over a firm, you need to be documented as the PSC.
+The ownership does not automatically refer to the person with the significant control, the significant influence or control over a firm is the second important part of the legislation.

 In some cases, a limited company can list a corporate body as person with significant control (relevant legal entity), this is done to either avoid duplicate entries on Companies House, or the corporate body listed is already regulated to a level which meets the PSC purpose or objective.
-It means, if the UK registered company "A" passed the PSC requirements and registered information about the person with the significant control, and such entity is the shareholder of another UK organisation "B", the "B" firm can use it as the relevant legal entity.
+It means, if the UK established corporation "A" passed the PSC requirements and recorded information about the person with the significant control, and such entity is the shareholder of another UK organisation "B", the "B" firm can use it as the relevant legal entity.

 If the corporate entity concludes that significant control is exercised by another corporate body, then it is entitled to list this corporate body on the PSC register only if:

 (a) The corporate body is a UK entity and this entity has already provided an up to date PSC register, in this case there is no need to enter the same PSC details twice, the level of transparency required by the introduction of the PSC register has been satisfied;